 My Malawi cichlids adore this particular brand of food and their colorations have really started to shine since I began to use this as a staple of their diet.

 I recommend it to anyone who comes to me with a Mbuna tank, for real.
-It contains a healthy mix with fiber, including the superfood spirulina.
+It contains a healthy mix of fiber, including the superfood spirulina.

 Slow sinking can sometimes be an issue if you have particularly shy bottom feeders, so make sure everyone is getting their fill.